 §153-37-2.
 Definitions.

 2.1.
+“Absentee Voting” means a process during a period prescribed in W. Va.
+Code §3-3-1 wherein a qualified voter may receive a ballot by mail, or electronically when permitted, and may return the voted ballot in a manner prescribed by law.

+2.1.2.2.
 "Agency" means an office, department, division, bureau, board, commission, or other statutory unit of state or local government or any functional subdivision of that agency.

-2.2.
+2.2.2.3.
 “Applicant” means an adult, a parent or guardian acting on behalf of an eligible minor, or a guardian on behalf of an incapacitated person applying for certification in the Address Confidentiality Program as a program participant.